reneczka/job-scraper/README.md

 # Python Job Scraper

-This Python project is a web scraper designed to extract job listings from job board websites.
+This Python project is a web scraper designed to extract job listings from a job board website.
 The scraper gathers detailed job information, including job title, company name, location, salary, and required technologies, and stores the data in a PostgreSQL database using SQLAlchemy.
 This project also serves as a data input source for subsequent projects and can be expanded in the future to include additional job boards.

 ## Table of Contents